broeser/wellid/README.md

    before validation (e. g. in the constructor) and set a fitting sanitization filter (you can try FILTER_DEFAULT)

+SanitorBridge automatically uses caching.
+You don't have to clear the cache when setting a new rawValue, this will be done automatically.

 ```PHP
 <?php
 class SanitorWellidEmailExample implements \Wellid\SanitorBridgeInterface, \Wellid\ValidatableInterface {